Literary-Insights/blog/src/content/blog/Swipe Up for More!_ Inside the Unfiltered Lives of Influencers - Stephanie McNeal.txt-1.md

 ---
-title: Swipe Up for More!_ Inside the Unfiltered Lives of Influencers - Stephanie McNeal
+title: Swipe Up for More!
+Inside the Unfiltered Lives of Influencers - Stephanie McNeal
-slug: swipe-up-for-more-_-inside-the-unfiltered-lives-of-influencers-stephanie-mcneal
+slug: swipe-up-for-more--inside-the-unfiltered-lives-of-influencers-stephanie-mcneal
 tags:
   - book-summary
 excerpt: ""